phihag/bup/div/data_structures.md

 teams*             An array (0: home team, 1: away team) of teams (see below). is_doubles*        Boolean key. false => singles, true => mixed/doubles counting*          Scoring system.
 Valid values are "3x21", "1x21", "2x21+11", "5x11_15", "1x11_15", "5x11/3"
-team_competition*  Are players competing for their teams(true) or for themselves(false)?
+  Are players competing for their teams(true) or for themselves(false)?
 Affects announcements umpire_name        Name of the umpire assigned to this match (or the last one who touched it). service_judge_name Name of the service judge assigned to this match. court_id           ID of the court this match is played on.

 The following keys are copied over from the event (see there for documentation):

-league_key, tournament_name, event_name.
+league_key, tournament_name, event_name, team_competition*

+These keys can also be set manually on a match, for example if the match is not connected to any event, or the match setup properties differ from the event.

 team
 ====